rahulcodewiz/spark-drools/README.md

 ![Apache Spark](img/spark_java_drools_maven.jpg)

-While working on one of the business rules integration project in Spark I realized there are many moving components and it takes a while to setup the whole project structure in Spark, e.g. Project Build setup, Kie Rules & resource structure, Spark App, and Kie App et al. I attempt to share the learnings in this guide.
+While working on a business rules integration project in Spark, I encountered various challenges in setting up the project structure efficiently.
+This includes bundling the project artifact, creating a launcher script, defining the Spark-submit script with classpath, establishing the Kie Rules and resource structure, and linking the business rules with the Spark app.
+In this guide, I aim to share the insights and strategies I've learned along the way.

-There are two maven modules, Keeping it separate so rules can be changed independently in runtime.
+There are two maven modules, Keeping it separate so rules can be changed independently in runtime:

 - **Rules-core**- [drools rules](https://github.com/rahulsquid/spark-drools/tree/master/rules-core)
 - **Batch**- [Spark application](https://github.com/rahulsquid/spark-drools/tree/master/batch)

 ### Following are the major points covered in examples:

+-   **Build Process and Launcher Module** :

+  We use Maven for the entire build and artifact creation.
+Checkout the Assembly file in batch module to learn more about how to define the launcher script and bundle it into the artifact.

 -   **How to build kie jar using maven project**-

             rules-core modules